open-telemetry/opentelemetry-specification/specification/logs/log-probability-sampling.md

 ## Overview

-This specification defines how logs are sampled with OpenTelemetry.
+This specification defines how probability sampling works for logs in OpenTelemetry.

 Log sampling inherits from the logic defined in tracing sampling.
 By default, a log will use its trace ID to determine whether it should be sampled, in a similar manner as [Trace state probability sampling](../trace/tracestate-probability-sampling.md).